Guide to health insurance waiting periods

 Why does health insurance have waiting periods?

-Essentially, waiting periods aim to keep the cost of health cover affordable for everyone.
+Essentially, waiting periods aim to keep the cost of private health cover affordable for everyone.

 What are the waiting periods for hospital cover?